 When we recently walked the Catchwater Drain trail, we looped back via the N64 cycle route and didn’t continue all the way up to Skellingthorpe.
 We’re yet to do this final section yet!
-Once restrictions are eased, we’re planning to do the full walk up to Skellingthorpe in 2021, just as soon as The Plough pub in Skellingthorpe opens again.
+We’re planning to do the full walk up to Skellingthorpe soon, where you can round it off with a welcoming pint at The Plough pub.
 We hear it’s a lovely village pub, and it’s dog-friendly too, so we definitely need to check it out.
 And who doesn’t want a pint after a good walk?
 We’ll update this article with our review as soon as we’ve completed this final section.

 Catchwater Drain in all seasons